hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-domain-exp admin domain.pp.ua 2020-11-20

-The function of changing the term of expiration domain's registration.
+This function of changing the term of expiration domain's registration.
 The serial number will be refreshed automatically during update.

 *******************************************************************